 Feedback themes pertaining to different locations in the study area were also presented in the map below.
 (Click on the map to see the full size version.)

 We used the earlier public realm feedback to develop a list of potential open space and streetscape improvements for the College Corridor area.
 Surveys in fall 2022 asked community members to identify their priorities and preferences for where resources should be focused when the team develops the plan for public realm improvements.
 A hybrid in-person/virtual guided walkthrough event for these surveys was held on November 21.

-We will be re-evaluating and finalizing land use in summer 2023 as part of zoning discussions.
+We will be re-visiting land use in summer/fall 2023 as part of zoning discussions.

 Land use refers to the types of homes, businesses and other buildings that can be built in an area.
 When land uses are determined, it does not mean that buildings will automatically be built.
 It is property owners who decide what to do with their land – whether to keep it as it is, or to develop something new.

 Land uses are set out in a general way through the Official Community Plan (OCP) – the legal document that lays out the collective long-term vision for Saskatoon.
 While land uses can be applied to parcels of land in order to accommodate future development, they do not strictly regulate the development that may or may not occur; this is the role of zoning.

 The team then used community input and technical planning considerations to create different land use scenarios, which were presented in a meeting on November 24 and survey for public feedback to develop a more detailed land use concept.